-Course Outcome: The course outcomes for a subject on nanotechnology for M.Sc Biotechnology students may include:
+COURSE OUTCOMES: The course outcomes for a subject on nanotechnology for M.Sc Biotechnology students may include:

-Understanding the fundamental principles of nanotechnology, including the properties and behavior of nanoparticles, their synthesis, and manipulation techniques.
-Understanding the potential applications of nanotechnology in biotechnology, including drug delivery, biosensors, tissue engineering, and nanomedicine.
-Understanding the ethical and societal implications of nanotechnology, including issues related to privacy, security, and the responsible development and use of nanotechnology.
-Developing critical thinking and problem-solving skills through case studies and real-world examples of nanotechnology in biotechnology. and real-world examples of nanotechnology in biotechnology.
-Understanding the interdisciplinary nature of nanotechnology, including its links to other fields such as biology, chemistry, physics, and engineering.
+CO 1 Understanding the fundamental principles of nanotechnology, including the properties and behavior of nanoparticles, their synthesis, and manipulation techniques.
+CO 2 Understanding the potential applications of nanotechnology in biotechnology, including drug delivery, biosensors, tissue engineering, and nanomedicine.
+CO 3 Understanding the ethical and societal implications of nanotechnology, including issues related to privacy, security, and the responsible development and use of nanotechnology.
+CO 4 Developing critical thinking and problem-solving skills through case studies and real-world examples of nanotechnology in biotechnology.
+CO 5 Understanding the interdisciplinary nature of nanotechnology, including its links to other fields such as biology, chemistry, physics, and engineering.